alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### If you offer your whole service in another language

-If users can change the language for your whole service, you can place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation) using its 'slots' options.
+If users can change the language for your whole service, you can place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation), within its `end` slot.

-Use the `inline` align option for slots to align the language navigation inline with navigation items as shown in this example.
+The Service navigation component includes options to align the language navigation with navigation items as shown in this example.

 {{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

-### Showing language navigation for other languages
+### Ensure hidden text and attributes are in the correct languages

 The code in this component contains a navigation landmark and some hidden text to help users, including users of assistive technology.
 Make sure to translate these attributes as needed.